Half Persian 3-in-1, AR 6.35 1/2" @ 2.0mm, 3/8" @ 1.5mm, 1/4" @ 1.0mm

 Go low enough and it will bind upon itself before becoming unweavable as there won't

-theoretical upper limit though spindly chains are not appealing.
+upper limit though spindly chains are not appealing.

 The effects of AR show up under certain situations.
-All weaves have a 3-D structure,
+All weaves have a 3-D structure.

-some more pronounced than others.
 This will be displayed most prominently when they hang.

 In a wide-ranging AR size run of the same weave, a few will collapse when laid down, indicating the AR